Policies For Use of Group Study or Tutor Rooms

 Reserve a Room

-• Reservations can be made on-line through the MCPL website at home or in the library, by calling the library or by signing in at the Information Desk at the library.
+• Reservations can be made on-line through the MCPL website at home or in the library, by calling the library or by signing in at the library.

 • Reservations can be made up to one week in advance.